TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-What this exploit is basically doing is a request by curl to a consul endpoint using PUT method and the consul token to load a file in json where the command we want will be executed.
+What this exploit is basically doing is a request by `curl to a consul endpoint` using `PUT method` and the consul token to `load a file in json` where the `command` we want will be `executed`.

 <br />